automaate/harmony_gfx_apps_sam_d5x_e5x/apps/legato_benchmark/firmware/legato_bm_e54_cu_cpro_parallel.X/readme.md

 Additional components to support File System, MSD Client Driver, USB Full Speed Driver, USB Host Layer, SDMMC, SDHC1, QSPI and SST26 needs to be added and connected manually.

-Some of these components are fine with default settings, while other require some changes.
+Some of these components use default settings, while other require some changes.
 The following is a list of all the components that required custom settings.

 ![](../../../../docs/html/legato_qs_e54_cult_cpro_parallel_pg1.png)